tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #1 Database Connectors.md

 13. We must now create the actual migrations themselves.
 To do this we run the command `dotnet ef migrations add InitialCreation` which will create a folder named Migrations in our solution.
 This folder will hold the initial migration files that create our database based on the definition of our Product context and entity class.
 For further reading on creating migrations [see](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/#create-a-migration).  *Note if you get this error message `An error occurred while accessing the Microsoft.Extensions.Hosting services.
 Continuing without the application service provider.
 Error: Could not parse the JSON file.` please ignore it, this may be a EF CLI bug and I am currently investigating.
 This CLI error message will not affect your generated migrations in any way.*

 14. A controller is used to define and group a set of actions which are methods that handle incoming requests.
 For an in depth view of ASP.NET Core MVC [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-3.1) and for a Controller specific discussion [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-3.1).
-In the controllers folder create a new class and name it `ProductsController.cs` and then paste the following contents into the file:
+In the Controllers folder create a new class and name it `ProductsController.cs` and then paste the following contents into the file:

     ```c#
     using System;